Jefferson County Fair Park setting for fireworks

 Co-sponsoring the fireworks display are the City of Jefferson, Festival Foods and the Jefferson County Fair Park.

-Visitors will not be allowed to drive through Fair Park to attend the show, as county fair set-up is underway, but should enter via the adjacent roads, Keller said.
+Visitors will not be allowed to drive through fair Pprk to attend the show, as county fair set-up is underway, but should enter via the adjacent roads, Keller said.
 People can come in from West Spangler Street or Pitzner Parkway.

 The fireworks will actually be shot off on West Spangler Street and a portion of that road will be blocked off for the duration of the show.